Blayney title

 This genealogical lineage was based largely on Internet genealogy databases and numerous history and family Internet websites, with particular imput from the work on the Barons by Chester Symes, [01], who had collated a good amount of information from non-Internet sources.
 Subsequently, I have been able to obtain copies relevant sections of "The Blayney Family" (Rowley-Morris) [35] and "The Story of Mongomeryshire" [36] as well as other documents and papers from the Welsh National Library ([37]-[40]), thanks to Robyn Wright (Queensland, Australia, agent for FamilyTreeDNA) and Mr I Blayney (Gloucestershire, UK), which has enabled me to confirm, correct and expand various parts of the genealogy.
 Many areas of doubt have been removed on finding the Blayney family listed on the sourced STIRNET: FAMILIES DATABASE [45], and after personal correspondence with retired English Supreme Court Solicitor Edward (Oscar) MITCHELL [50].

 Of particular interest is the confirmation of the claim by the early Blayneys of a direct pedigree back to the early kings of Wales.
 Go directly to the Blayney Barons.
-However, the claim that the Blayney family "is descended in a direct line from Cadwallader, a younger son of the Prince of Wales" [Encyclopaedia Britannica 1823 [583]] is suspect, firstly because Cadwallader (Cadwalladr) was in fact the older brother of Owain Gwynedd, Prince of Wales (both sons of Gruffydd ap Cyan and secondly despite extensive research, no "direct line" to the Blayneys has been identified.
+However, the claim that the Blayney family "is descended in a direct line from Cadwallader, a younger son of the Prince of Wales" [Encyclopaedia Britannica 1823 [583]] is incorrect, firstly because Cadwallader (Cadwalladr) was in fact the older brother of Owain Gwynedd, Prince of Wales (both sons of Gruffydd ap Cyan and the connection is through Dyddgu, the wife of the Blayney ancestor Meilir Gryg.
+There is also non-direct descent from Cadwallader "Fendigiad" (the Blessed) (via famous names such as Rhodri Mawr and Owain Gwynedd, and eventually through also through Dyddgu).
+See Ancestry.

 Each piece of information has been verified where possible from multiple independent sources, so there are frequent small differences in dates and name spellings, which is not surprising, given the Welsh language having such a poor correlation between pronunciation and our anglicised spelling system.
 Not every date or name is referenced, but where there is controversy or confusion I have tried to provide sources.